HackYourFuture-CPH/HYF-AWS-serverless-course/week3/lesson-plan.md

 - A working Cloud9 environment in an AWS account.

 ## Agenda
-- Introduction to Compute and AWS Lambda - 30 minutes
+- Introduction to Compute Services and AWS Lambda - 30 minutes
 - Introduction to monitoring services: Amazon Cloudwatch and Amazon X-Ray - 30 minutes
 - Introduction to different high-level frameworks for serverless on AWS (SAM, Amplify, etc.) - 30 minutes
 - Class assignments - 1.5 hours